ddimatos/ddimatos.github.io/_stage/2022-12-15-ibm-zos-core-copy-module.md

 In the beginning of the blog we noted how the original design had served its purpose and taking all we learned we decided to redesign the module such that we can maintain the modules complexity with ease, accuracy and success.
-Code should always be well organized, logically isolating, easy to maintain and easy to enhance.
+Code should always be well organized, logically isolated, easy to maintain and easy to enhance.

 The `zos_copy` module has a number of copy handlers who's function is to handle copying data from one type of source to another.
 For example, we might have a `pds_to_pdse` or a `uss_to_ps` copy handler, under the new design the copy handlers have only one purpose, to perform only the copy operation.

-In the prior design, the copy handlers were being given the responsibility to decide if the dest is the right type, adequate in size, exits and even the responsibility to create the destination.
-To main this type of logic in each copy handler, it became complex and now the copy handlers only task is to copy.
-Recall the precedence rules, these rules helped in creating a common contract for the entire module such that no copy handler ever would concern itself on if the destination is the right type, size etc. Now the decision is made early on in the code on whether the destination is adequate and if not, the same code silo will create the destination thus alleviating the copy handlers responsibility.
+In the prior design, the copy handlers were given the responsibility to decide if the dest is the right type, adequate in size, exits and even the responsibility to create the destination.
+To maintain this type of logic in each copy handler, it became complex and redundant.
+Now the copy handlers only task is to copy data.

+Recall the precedence rules, these rules help in creating a contract for the entire module such that no copy handler will concern itself on if the destination is the right type, size etc. Now the decision is made early in the code flow on whether the destination is adequate and if not, the same code flow will create the destination thus alleviating the copy handlers responsibility.

-As you can see, we are constantly reinventing, improving and changing both the modules outward facing capabilities but internal architecture.
-We are continuously expanding our pipelines with linters, scanners, profilers and always looking to improve and expand our collection.
+As you can see, we are constantly reinventing, improving and changing both the modules outward facing capabilities and architecture.
+We are continuously expanding our pipelines with linters, scanners, profilers and are always looking to improve and expand our collection.